collaborativebioinformatics/Haplotype_matrix_clustering/README.md

 #### Step 1: Getting the Data

 We utilized phased variant call format (VCF) files for chromosomes 6, 8, 21, and 22 from the 1000 Genomes Project.
 These VCF files were pre-phased using SHAPEIT2.
-We selected chr 6 as it was used by prior groups, chr 8 as it contains beta defensin, a highly variable gene involved in microbial immune response, and chr 21/22 due to their smaller sizes allowing for test processing.
+We selected chr 6 as it was used by prior groups, chr 8 as it contains beta defensin, a highly variable gene involved in microbial immune response of interest to our group, and chr 21/22 due to their smaller sizes allowing for test processing.

 #### Step 2: Converting the Data